primeroIMS/primero/app/controllers/api/v2/docs/cases/id/get.md

 }

 ```
-**Condition** : A case with thie provided id doesn't exist in the database..
+**Condition** : A case with the provided id doesn't exist in the database.

 **Code** : `404 Not Found`